google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/histograms_and_bar_charts.rst

 .. image:: figures/student_grades.png

-3. The frequency of train arrivals at different stations (counting trains per unit time), which is shown above.
+3. The frequency of train arrivals at different stations (counting trains per unit time), which is shown as the first example above.

 Note that sometimes bar charts with vertical bars are called column charts.